alastria/alastria-node/.github/PULL_REQUEST_TEMPLATE.md

 # Hi!
 Thank you for submitting a Pull Request!

-## IMPORTANT if this is a new node in the network, please add the enode here
+## IMPORTANT!
+If this is a new node for the network, please add the enode here
 ## for the automatic verification of your enode.
 ## If this is not for an enode you can ignore this and delete it.